 Cheongnyeon Jutaek Dream Subscription Account Complete Guide — From Eligibility to Winning Strategy

-Key Takeaways: The Cheongnyeon Jutaek Dream subscription account is a housing savings account available to homeless young adults aged 19–34, offering a high interest rate (up to 4.5%) plus income tax deduction benefits.
-After 2+ years of contributions, you also accumulate housing subscription points, and combined with the youth special supply program, it dramatically improves your chances of buying your first home.
+Key Takeaways: The Cheongnyeon Jutaek Dream subscription account is a housing savings product for young adults aged 19–34 who do not own a home.
+It offers a high interest rate (up to 4.5%) plus income tax deduction benefits.
+After 2+ years of contributions, you also build housing subscription points, and when used alongside the youth special supply program, it can meaningfully improve your chances of buying your first home.

 |---|---|